simon-lang/lens-panorama/README.md

 Use a proper router from the start OR with any luck this is a single page with nearly zero permalink state beyond the `q` query variable. maybe a subsection name.

+## New middleware

+### Current frontend stack

+lens-ui

+- Stylesheets
+- Javascript
+- HTML Templates
+- Images, Fonts

+bambi

+- Search API proxying
+- Work Area management
+- Localisation
+- Some template rendering

+### Proposed frontend stack

+lens-ui

+- Stylesheets
+- Javascript
+- Universal template rendering
+- Images, Fonts

+panorama

+- Universal template rendering
+- Report caching
+- Localisation

+bambi

+- Search API proxying
+- Work Area management

+### Explanation

+This means bambi should no longer be concerned with how to present data but purely be concerned with collections, work area and proxying search requests.

+The new project will take over all responsibility for rendering templates server side.
+It might make sense for it to also handle localisation.

+Another possibility is "report caching" whereby the key results of a federated search is cached and the pre-rendered html template can be served to end users much quicker than rendering a new one.